fg21979/google-keep-csv/README.md

 1. Go to [Google Takeout](https://takeout.google.com/settings/takeout)
 1. Make sure the 'Keep' checkbox is selected (you can deselect all others)
 1. When archive is ready, download and unzip it.
-1. Open the `Takeout` folder, and move the `Keep` folder into this repo folder so it's alongside `keep.py`
+1. Open the Takeout folder, and move the Keep folder into this repo folder so it’s alongside keep.py and keep-url.py

 ## Run
-1. Run `pipenv shell` to ensure dependencies are loaded
+Run pipenv shell to ensure dependencies are loaded.
-1. Run `python keep.py`
+1. Run python keep-url.py.
+1. This will create a CSV with an additional column url, which contains the first URL found in the textContent if any.

-1. All of your Keep notes should be exported to CSV in the same folder
+All of your Keep notes will be exported to CSV files in the same folder as the script.

 ## Troubleshooting
 If you get an error about a missing dependency, be sure to run `pipenv install` prior to running the script so that it can download the dependencies needed.